Mahirverma/Image-Format-Converter/README.md

         <p>Open command prompt and go to the directory where the python file and image folder is placed.</p>
       </li>
       <li>
-        <p>Then use command " JPG_to_PNG_converter.py 'your folder anme' 'your output folder name' ".
+        <p>Then use command " JPG_to_PNG_converter.py 'your_folder_name' 'your_output_folder_name' ".
 Press enter.</p>
       </li>
     </ol>
   </li>
   <li>
     <p>You will found the output folder with the converted format.
-If you want to customize it to different format, just open the file and change the format name at line 23: instead of 'png' write any format that you wish fo.</p>
+If you want to customize it to different format, just open the file and change the format name at line 23: instead of 'png' write any format that you wish for.</p>
   </li>
 </ul>
 <p><strong>Thanks for visiting this repository.</strong></p>